Curriculum in primary schools

 Assessment of children in school

-Schools must regularly evaluate students and periodically report the results of the evaluation to the students and their parents.
+Schools must regularly evaluate students and periodically report the results of the evaluation to students and their parents.

 • At the end of first class or at the beginning of second class and

-• At the end of fourth class or at the beginning of fifth class.
+• At the end of fourth class

 The National Council for Curriculum and Assessment has published Assessment in the Primary School Curriculum: Guidelines for Schools (pdf).
 It has also published explanatory leaflets for parents about the standardised tests.